Sanjeev Stalin: Kerala Blasters

 On 18 March 2021, Indian Super League club Kerala Blasters FC announced the signing of Stalin on a 3-year deal.
 He made his debut for the club in the 2021 Durand Cup match against arch-rivals Bengaluru FC on 15 September, which they lost 2–0.
 Stalin made his Indian Super League debut in the match against Hyderabad FC on 9 January 2022 as substitute for injured Jessel Carneiro, which the Blasters won 1–0.
 On 26 February, in the match against their southern rivals Chennaiyin FC, he was awarded with the man of the match award for his performance, as the Blasters won 3–0 at full-time.

+Mumbai City FC

+On 14 July 2022, Mumbai City FC announced the signing of Stalin on a four-year contract for an undisclosed transfer fee.
+He made his debut away against Hyderabad FC, coming on as a 76th minute substitute for Mandar Rao Dessai in a 3-3 draw.

 International career

 Stalin represented the India under-17 side which participated in the 2017 FIFA U-17 World Cup which was hosted in India.
 On 9 October 2017, he assisted Jeakson Singh to score India's first ever goal in a FIFA tournament against Colombia.
 He was also a part of the India under-20 team and made appearances for the side.